laryn/extlink/README.md

 implementation, so the icons are only shown to users that have JavaScript enabled.

-External Links was written by Nathan Haug.
+External Links was written by Nate Haug.
 Built by Robots: http://www.lullabot.com

 Install
 -------

 Simply install External Links like you would any other module.

 1) Copy the extlink folder to the modules folder in your installation.

-2) Enable the module using Administer -> Modules (/admin/build/modules).
+2) Enable the module using Administer -> Modules (/admin/modules).

-3) No additional configuration is necessary though you may fine-tune settings at Administer -> Site configuration -> External Links (/admin/settings/extlink).
+3) No additional configuration is necessary though you may fine-tune settings at Administer -> Configuration -> User interface -> External Links (/admin/config/user-interface/extlink).

 A note about the CSS
 --------------------

 This module adds a CSS file that is only a few lines in length.
 You may choose to move this CSS to your theme to prevent the file from needing to be loaded separately.
 To do this: